beele/JambiLight/README.md

 I have included a lib folder in the git project.
 Link all the jars in this folder when setting up the project in your IDE.

 JSSC:
-No special steps have to main.java.be taken to get the JSSC serial communication working.
+No special steps have to be taken to get the JSSC serial communication working.

 RXTX:
 I have also included the .dll files for Windows and the jnilib for OSX (64bit compatible), This will allow you to run the project without much of a hiccup.